CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 The system administrators should therefore regularly inform themselves about known vulnerabilities.

 It is important that patches and updates, like any other software, can only be obtained from trustworthy sources.
-For each system or software product used, it must be known where security updates and patches are available.
+For each system or software product deployed, it must be known where security updates and patches are available.
 It is also important to verify the integrity and authenticity of the products already installed, or the security updates and patches to be incorporated (see the section "Ensuring the Integrity and Authenticity of Software Packages") before installing an update or patch.
 Before installation, they should also be checked using a computer virus protection program.
 This should also be done for packages whose integrity and authenticity have been verified.

 Security updates or patches, however, must not be prematurely recorded, but must be tested before importing.
 These tests should always use up-to-date, system-tuned test plans or automated tests for a consistent, meaningful result.
 Otherwise, if a conflict arises with other critical components or programs, such an update may cause the system to fail.
 If necessary, an affected system must be protected by other means until the tests are completed.
 It should be ensured that updates that are imported by automatic update mechanisms are also tested.

 Before installing an update or patch, you should always back up the system, which will allow it to recover to its original state if problems occur.
-This is especially true if detailed tests can not be performed due to time constraints or due to a lack of a suitable test system.
+This is especially true if detailed tests can not be performed due to lack of time or due to a lack of a suitable test system.
 In any case, it must be documented when, by whom and for what reason patches and updates were recorded.
 From the documentation the current patch level of the system must be able to be determined quickly at any time, in order to gain clarity as soon as the weaknesses become known as to whether the system is at risk.

 If it is determined that a security update or patch is incompatible with another major component or program or is causing problems, it is important to consider how to proceed.
 If it is decided that a patch will not be installed due to the problems that have arisen, this decision must be documented in any case.
 In addition, it must be clear in this case which measures have been taken to prevent exploitation of the vulnerability.
 Such a decision must not be made by the administrators alone, but must be agreed with the supervisor and the ISB.